thomasfr/node-sparql-client/README.md

-You can override the request defaults by passing them in the options object of the constructor. `defaultParams` are the default parameters in the request, and `requestsDefaults` are the default _request options_.
+You can override the request defaults by passing them in the options object of the constructor. `defaultParams` are the default parameters in the request, and `requestDefaults` are the default _request options_.
 This distinction is a little confusing, so here are some examples:

 For example, say you have a graph database that expects `format: 'json'`